Juozas Tumas-Vaižgantas: During World War I

 In summer 1914, Juozapas Bikinas, editor of Rygos garsas and former contributor to Tėvynės sargas, visited Tumas in Laižuva and offered him to become co-editor of the newspaper published in Riga.
 At the time, about 50,000 Lithuanians lived in Riga.
 New bishop Pranciškus Karevičius supported the effort and even found a priest that would buy Tumas' farm so that he could repay his debts.
 Tumas arrived to Riga in December 1914 and lived at the clergy house of the Our Lady of Sorrows Church.
 He was promised a salary of 30 rubles a month for his editorial work, but due to financial difficulties did not receive it.
 Rygos garsas was a four-page newspaper published twice a week.
 Bikinas edited news and political articles, while Tumas edited articles on cultural and societal matters.
 To address war-time demand for news, the publication frequency was increased to three times a week and the circulation reached 13,000 copies.

 With the German attack in the Second Battle of the Masurian Lakes in February 1915, Lithuanian war refugees began arriving to Riga.
 Tumas and others organized refugee relief – opening shelters and soup kitchens, providing clothes and basic medical care, finding employment.
 Tumas and Pranas Mašiotas became representatives of the Lithuanian Society for the Relief of War Sufferers.
 In his fundraising efforts, Tumas met with various Latvian activists, including Jānis Čakste and Alberts Kviesis, future Presidents of Latvia.
 In five months, Lithuanians in Riga raised 10,314 rubles and helped some 4,000 refugees.
 When, as a result of the Great Retreat, German army took control of Lithuania in September 1915, the Lithuanian Society for the Relief of War Sufferers split into two sections – one remained in Vilnius and the other evacuated to Saint Petersburg.
 Tumas was invited to become the general manager of the Saint Petersburg section, but quickly relinquished the duties as he was ill-suited for an office job.
 Instead, he traveled across Russia visiting Lithuanian refugees in Tambov, Crimea, Kursk, Tver, and elsewhere.
 He also wrote and published fiction works (four booklets in 1915–1916) and translated booklets for children (three works in 1917).
-During the summer 1916 vacation in Voronezh, Tumas delivered a series of lectures Lithuanian teachers on Lithuanian writers and literature and planned on publishing the lectures as a separate book.
+During the summer 1916 vacation in Voronezh, Tumas delivered a series of lectures to Lithuanian teachers at evacuated Lithuanian schools on Lithuanian writers and literature and planned on publishing the lectures as a separate book.